aheckmann/gomon/README.md

     -V, --version  output the version number
     --port <port>  port to connect to
     --host <host>  server to connect to
+    --shell        run the shell after executing files

   db address:
     foo                     foo database on local machine
     192.169.0.5/foo         foo database on 192.168.0.5 machine
     192.169.0.5:9999/foo    foo database on 192.168.0.5 machine on port 9999
     mongodb://host:port/db  mongo URI

+  file names:
+      List of space delimited files (ending in .js) to execute.
+      When passed, the shell exits after execution unless --shell is specified.
 ```

 ## Example